 Children under 1 will remain free to all swimming sessions.

 Are any activities and leisure facilities exempt?

-The use of Regency gyms at Blackburn Sports and Leisure Centre, Darwen Leisure Centre and Witton Park Arena outside of the times stated above are not included within the scope of this initiative.
+The use of Regency gyms at Blackburn Sports and Leisure Cntre, Darwen Leisure Centre and Witton Park Arena outside of the times stated above are not included within the scope of this initiative.
 They are deemed to operate on a commercially competitive basis alongside private providers in the borough.
-The current beeZ memberships and concession pricing policy for use of these 3 fitness gyms will be retained.
+The current leisure memberships and concession pricing policy for use of these 3 fitness gyms will be retained.